 Please consider supporting our work.

 Individual contributions are the backbone of philanthropy, and it is the generosity and vision of individuals that inspire real change.
 The Foundation welcomes and encourages gifts of all sizes to support our array of initiatives.
-Whether you can give $5,000 to commission further development of our programs for The UnLonely Project or $500 to support getting our Founder in front of critical thought-leaders, we will use your generous gift of any amount efficiently and effectively.
+Whether you can give $5,000 to commission further development of our programs for the UnLonely Project and Black Health and the Arts, or $500 to support our efforts of getting in front of critical thought-leaders, we will use your generous gift of any amount efficiently and effectively.
 Thanks!